carbon-language/carbon-lang/docs/designs/language-design-overview.md

 integer types provide modular arithmetic based on the bit width of the integer, again like C++.
 The default size for both is 64-bits: `Int` and `UInt`.
 Specific sizes are also available, for example: `Int8`, `Int16`, `Int32`, `Int128`, `UInt256`.
-Arbitrary powers of two above `8` are supported for both.
+Arbitrary powers of two above `8` are supported for both (although perhaps we'll want to avoid _huge_ values for implementation simplicity).

 > **Note:** Open question around allowing special syntax for wrapping operations
 > (even on signed types) and/or requiring such syntax for wrapping operations on